 The majority view travel as a perk of their job and more than two-thirds have the freedom to choose their own airline and hotel (from a predetermined list).
 However, there are times when this exuberances leads to a breach of travel policies, such as booking a more expensive hotel than their company dictates.

-With greater freedom and flexibility, hotels and travel companies are now having to engage Asian business travellers directly, rather than rely on traditional corporate booking functions.
+With greater freedom and flexibility, hotels and travel companies are now having to engage Asian business travelers directly, rather than rely on traditional corporate booking functions.

-When it comes to the travel experience, Asian business travellers are no different to the general umbrella group they belong to – for them, convenience is king.
+When it comes to the travel experience, Asian transient travelers are no different to the general umbrella group they belong to – for them, convenience is king.
 This is another reason some resort to breaking company policy.
-With the sometimes disjointed experience a business trip can bring, Asian business travellers are looking for hassle-free solutions wherever they can.
+With the sometimes disjointed experience a business trip can bring, Asian business travelers are looking for hassle-free solutions wherever they can.

-There are some differences between countries in Asia when it comes to business travellers.
+There are some differences between countries in Asia when it comes to corporate transient travelers.
 These include:

-- Singaporean business travellers – Singaporeans have a strong desire for comfort, but are unwilling to pay for it themselves, putting more responsibility on their company than other nations.
+- Singaporean corporate transient travelers – Singaporeans have a strong desire for comfort, but are unwilling to pay for it themselves, putting more responsibility on their company than other nations.

-- Indian business travellers – Indian business travellers are one of the most enthusiastic groups when it comes to digital processes.
+- Indian corporate transient travelers – Indian business travelers are one of the most enthusiastic groups when it comes to digital processes.
 They’re quite happy to use digital avenues for booking flights and hotels, including mobile.

-- Chinese business travellers – Chinese business travellers place a high focus on receiving great service and enjoy staying as prestigious locations.
+- Chinese corporate transient travelers – Chinese business travelers place a high focus on receiving great service and enjoy staying as prestigious locations.
 They are constantly worried about upkeeping the company images and making sure they encounter high quality service and guests.

-- Indonesian business travellers – Indonesians are one of the most optimistic markets in Asia, with more than 75% viewing business travel as a perk of their job.
+- Indonesian corporate transient travelers – Indonesians are one of the most optimistic markets in Asia, with more than 75% viewing business travel as a perk of their job.
 They’re also very family oriented, being the most likely to bring a family member with them when they travel.

-- Japanese business travellers – The Japanese business traveller is the least likely to breach company travel policy and are also not inclined to mix business with leisure.
+- Japanese corporate transient travelers – The Japanese business traveler is the least likely to breach company travel policy and are also not inclined to mix business with leisure.
 To them, work is work, and a personal life is not to be a part of it.

-US business travellers have some specific traits when it comes to technology.
+US business travelers have some specific traits when it comes to technology.
 Almost 80% prefer using self-service technology to manage their travel.
-Perhaps in conjunction with this, more than 75% of US business travellers want greater cross-device integration in their travel.
+Perhaps in conjunction with this, more than 75% of US business travelers want greater cross-device integration in their travel.